Ancient Iranian religion

-Ancient Iranian religion or Iranian paganism, refers to the ancient beliefs and practices of the Iranian peoples before the rise of Zoroastrianism.
-The religion closest to it was the Hinduism that was practiced in the ancient Indian subcontinent.
-The major deities worshipped were Varuna and Mithra from Iran to Rome, but Agni was also worshipped, as names of kings and common public showing devotion to these three exist in most cases.
-But some sects, the precursors of the Magi, also worshipped Ahura Mazda, the chief of the Asuras.
-With the rise of Zoroaster and his new, reformatory religion; Ahura Mazda became the principle deity and the Devas were relegated to the background.
-A lot of the attributes and commandments of Varuna, called Fahrana in Medean times, were later attributed to Ahura Mazda by Zoroaster.
+Ancient Iranian religions were a set of ancient beliefs and practices of the Iranian peoples before the rise of Zoroastrianism.
+The religion closest to it was the historical Vedic religion that was practiced during the Vedic period.
+The major deities worshipped were Ahura Mazda and Mithra from Iran to Rome, but Atar was also worshipped, as names of kings and common public showing devotion to these three exist in most cases.
+But some sects, the precursors of the Magi, also worshipped Ahura Mazda, the chief of the Ahuras.
+With the rise of Zoroaster and his new, reformatory religion, Ahura Mazda became the principal deity, while the Daevas were relegated to the background.
+Many of the attributes and commandments of Varuna, called Fahrana in Median times, were later attributed to Ahura Mazda by Zoroaster.

-The Iranian peoples emerged as a separate branch of the Indo-Iranians in the 2nd-millennium BC, during which they came to dominate the Eurasian Steppe and the Iranian Plateau.
-Their religion is derived from Proto-Indo-Iranian religion, and therefore shares many similarities with the Vedic religion (archaic Hinduism) of India.
-Although the Iranian peoples left little written or material evidence of their religious practices, their religion is possible to reconstruct from scant Iranian, Babylonian and Greek accounts, similarities with Vedic and other Indo-European religions, and material evidence.
+The Iranian peoples emerged as a separate branch of the Indo-Iranians in the 2nd millennium BC, during which they came to dominate the Eurasian Steppe and the Persian Plateau.
+Their religion is derived from Iranian religions, and therefore shares many similarities with the Vedic religion of India.
+Although the Persian peoples left little written or material evidence of their religious practices, their religion is possible to reconstruct from scant Iranian, Babylonian and Greek accounts, similarities with Vedic and other Indo-European religions, and material evidence.